 If you asked us to rank portable espresso makers, the Barsetto Espresso & Coffee Machine would top that list.
 It might not make as great a cup of espresso as our best countertop units, but it does make a good cup of coffee and does it consistently.
 We also like its appearance.
 We’d go so far as to call it the Ferrari of portable espresso makers.
 It’s also specifically designed to work with K-Cups and coffee capsules, so if you’ve got a Nespresso or Keurig in your home as a primary coffee maker, you can use those pods in it.

-One thing that all portable coffee makers have going against them is that you have to boil the water separately.
+One thing that all portable coffee makers have against them is that you have to boil the water separately.
 That’s just part of being portable, obviously, but it’s a drawback nonetheless if you want a unit for your home.
 While it can also brew with loose grounds, using them in this maker can lead to an annoying mess.

 5. De’Longhi EC155 Cappuccino & Espresso Machine